marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

 3. Click the `Deploy to Function App` button (looks like an upload icon).
 4. If you have multiple subscriptions, select the subscription you want to use for the new Function App resource.
 5. Select `Create new Function App in Azure...`
 6. Enter a globally unique name for the Function App.
-We chose `myfirstfunctionapp-fa1`.
+We chose `afu-deployment-net6-fa`.
-7. Select the `.NET Core 3.1` runtime stack.
+7. Select the `.NET 6` runtime stack.
 8. Select a location (region) where the resources will be created.

     > 🔎 __Observation__ - Now you should see a notification in VSCode that the Azure resources are being created.
 Wait until this is finished.